Universite-Gustave-Eiffel/NoiseModelling/Docs/Matsim_Tutorial.rst

 First we need to export the RESULT_GEOM table data into a Shapefile.
 We'll simply use the Export_Table WPS bloc with the following parameters :

-- tableToExport : RESULT_GEOM
+- Name of the table : RESULT_GEOM
-- exportPath : /path/to/wherever/results.shp
+- Path of the file you want to export : /path/to/wherever/results.shp

 .. figure:: images/matsim/results_export_wps.png
    :align: center